CCRSF-IFX/SF_biocontainer/docs/docker.md

 docker push ccrsfifx/sc-smk-wl:r1.0.0
 ```

-To test the container, we can create a container using the image we have built above:
+To test the image, we can create a container using the image we have built above:
 ```
 docker run -p 8888:8888 -v /Volumes/:/Volumes/ -t -d --name Renv sc-smk-wl:latest
 ```